andou/andou/README.md

 I'm a backend engineer / web developer / tech leader for [Bitmama Reply](https://www.bitmama.it/), an Italian web agency headquartered in Milan, Turin and London.

-I feel confortable working in the [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack environment, where P stays for PHP.
+I feel comfortable working in the [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) stack environment, where P stays for PHP.

 ## :wrench: Tech